Into the Mist

 You could light candles and a fire, her mind whispered to her.
 And you’ve got a blanket and a pillow.
 You could hide your car around the back.

-Just for a night or two, it might work, until she could think more clearly and figure out what to do.
+For a night or two it might be okay, until she could think more clearly and work out what to do.

 She mounted the steps and crossed the porch to stand before the double doors.
 They were still closed the way she had left them.